Northeast faces heavy snow and blizzard conditions this weekend, but models are still unclear on how bad it will be – KION546

 Different forecast models show different paths for the storm, which makes it hard to nail down precisely what will happen, the NWS said.

-CNN meteorologist Robert Shackelford explained those differences are largely because each model uses different methods to determine their forecast.
+CNN meteorologist Robert Shackelford explained those discrepancies are largely because each model uses different methods to determine their forecast.

 “All options remain on the table as it’s still 3 days away and we can’t rule out a shift back to the west or even a further eastward shift with less snow,” forecasters said early Thursday morning.